 - Third-party audiences – groups built based on data sets available through data exchanges.

 It’s worth mentioning here that apart from reaching new audiences for branding, contextual analysis also helps to blacklist placements in which ads shouldn’t be displayed, because they could harm the brand’s image.
-This technology is beneficial for both branding- and retargeting-focused vendors, and we wrote more about this in the article on Brand Safety.
+This technology is beneficial for both branding and vendors focused on retargeting ads, and we wrote more about this which can be found in the article on Brand Safety.

 Data brokers/DMPs are entities that collect data, organize it and make it available to other marketing technology providers for targeting purposes.
 Sources of this data range from CRM software, websites, and even emails.
 These companies work like exchanges, being an intermediary between the entities creating audience groups and those who want to gain access to them.
 Most data brokers/DMPs require precise descriptions for each of these groups (e.g. groups defined by age, gender, geography, and other parameters), so that buyers can buy access to users fitting their criteria.

-The key to success in post-cookie branding will be establishing close relationships with publishers.
-Only they will be able to create the most valuable target groups in the new world, due to their direct interactions with readers.
+The key to success in cookieless advertising will be establishing close relationships with publishers.
+Only they will be able to create the most valuable target groups in the new world of cookieless advertising, due to their direct interactions with readers.
 However, branding vendors without such relationships will also be able to provide their services if they build proper contextual targeting engines.

 However, just as today, retargeting will differ between vendors, and only those leveraging the most advanced technologies, like deep learning, will achieve the best results.

 By significantly hindering the possibility of identifying a single user, building and selling deterministic, individual-level target audiences will be challenging, if not impossible.
-Data brokers/DMPs will have to focus on building probabilistic groups, which do not provide the same certainty as to whether they actually allow access to users who meet the criteria.
+In the cookieless era, data brokers/DMPs will have to focus on building probabilistic groups, which do not provide the same certainty as to whether they actually allow access to users who meet the criteria.

-It is clear that from the aforementioned participants of the digital advertising ecosystem, retargeters have the best starting position to face the upcoming changes.
+It is clear that from the aforementioned participants of the digital advertising ecosystem, retargeters have the best starting position to face the upcoming changes when it comes to cookieless advertising.
 However, they will have to adjust their algorithms to stay compliant with the new standards.
 Working with a partner who has access to the latest knowledge, technology, and tools and can use them adequately may turn out to be the only path to success in the new reality.